 My name is Denise.
 I don’t always have the physical energy to engage or reply.

 I have a respiratory condition that interferes with my ability to breathe and speak.
 It is extremely difficult & often impossible for me to speak on the phone.
+I’ve had this condition since 1994.
+There are other aspects of my health that I keep private.

 I had Maxillomanidbular Advancement surgery in late 2013.
 It will be a long recovery.